Skip to main content

 Deciding whether or not to advance your education is a big decision, so it’s essential to understand the market, including job security, growth potential, and salary.

-There is tremendous opportunity for nurse practitioners today.
-In fact, the U.S. News & World Report ranks nurse practitioners #2 in their 2023 100 Best Jobs report.
-The Bureau of Labor Statistics (BLS) projects a staggering forty-five percent increase in job openings through 2032 due to high demand.
-That’s more than 118,600 new jobs.
+There is a tremendous opportunity for nurse practitioners today.
+In fact, the U.S. News & World Report ranks nurse practitioners #1 in their 2026 100 Best Jobs report.

 Earning Potential